-Article summary: Many healthy and thriving businesses don’t have the specific collateral required to qualify for a loan at the local bank.
-Fortunately, unsecured business loans, or loans offered by lenders that do not require specific collateral, can be a good option for many businesses.
+Many healthy and thriving businesses don’t have the specific collateral required to qualify for a loan at the local bank.
+Fortunately, there are lenders that do not require that their loans be secured with specific collateral and lenders that require a general lien vs. specific collateral.
+These may be good options for many businesses.

-Many small business owners are interested in a loan or line of credit for their business, but don’t have the specific collateral a bank may require, such as real estate, inventory or other hard assets—what do you need to know about unsecured business loans?
+Many small business owners are interested in a loan or line of credit for their business, but don’t have the specific collateral a bank may require, such as specifically-identified real estate, inventory or other hard assets.

-Banks don’t generally underwrite unsecured business loans; or in other words, loans without the security of some form of specific collateral.
+Banks don’t generally underwrite business loans without the security of some form of specific collateral.
 Banks prefer to write loans based on the value of specific assets and take liens on those specific assets.
 In this way, the bank can significantly reduce its lending risk.
 This can disqualify businesses without assets that are valued highly by a bank or have assets that are difficult to value or sell—but would otherwise be a good a potential business borrower.

 - Simple: Easy application & fast funding